avolutions/canvas-painter/website/docs/canvas.md

 ### Default zoom and pan behavior

 In **CanvasPainter.js**, zooming and panning are designed to work out-of-the-box when the `zoomable` and `pannable` options are enabled.
-By default, the library uses the mouse wheel for zooming and drag & drop for panning, providing an intuitive and interactive user experience.
+By default, the library uses the mouse wheel for zooming and drag & drop with left mouse button for panning, providing an intuitive and interactive user experience.

 #### Default zoom behavior

 When `zoomable` is enabled, users can zoom in and out of the canvas using the mouse wheel.
 Scrolling the wheel up (away from you) zooms in, making the elements on the canvas appear larger, while scrolling the wheel down (toward you) zooms out, making the elements smaller.

-The zoom is centered around the mouse pointer, meaning that when you zoom in or out, the canvas will scale with the pointer as the center of focus.
+If canvas is also `pannable`, the zoom is centered around the current mouse position, meaning that when you zoom in or out, the canvas will scale with the pointer as the center of focus. if canvas is not `pannable`, the center for zooming is always the center of the canvas.

 #### Default Pan Behavior

-When `pannable` is enabled, users can pan the canvas by clicking and dragging it.
+When `pannable` is enabled, users can pan the canvas by clicking and dragging it with left mouse button.
 This allows users to move the visible area of the canvas, which is particularly useful when zoomed in on a specific region and needing to navigate across the canvas.

-The panning behavior is intuitive: click anywhere on the canvas, hold down the mouse button, and move the mouse to drag the canvas view.
+The panning behavior is intuitive: click anywhere on the canvas, hold down the left mouse button, and move the mouse to drag the canvas view.
 This shifts the visible portion of the canvas in the direction you drag, making it easy to explore different areas when zoomed in.

 ### Configure zoom behavior